Letty Cottin Pogrebin

 a collaboration with Sidney J. Winawer, M.D.
 Taylor's writing also has appeared in many national magazines.
 He is currently working on a popular history of the Works Progress Administration.

-President of the Authors Guild.
+Past President of the Authors Guild.
 Author of One L,

 about his experience as a first-year student at Harvard Law School, and six novels: Presumed Innocent, The Burden of Proof, Pleading Guilty, The Laws of Our Fathers, Personal Injuries,